 A safe attitude is the most valuable trait any scaffolder can bring to the table.

 It will be hard for you if you are unable to carry scaffolding materials.
-Having a small body built doesn’t necessary means you are not fit for the job.
+Having a small body built doesn’t necessarily mean you are not fit for the job.

-Jumping will affect your spin and joint.
+Jumping will affect your spine and joints.
 You can develop planters fasciitis.
 You should also be well-informed of the health and safety issues affecting construction sites.
-Considering it involves working outdoors, so you need to be ready to work whether it rain or shine.
+Considering it involves working outdoors, so you need to be ready to work whether it rains or shines.
 You should be comfortable working at height.

 In a nutshell

 - Do not jump